nordineb/Blog/BEKK/Generating_a_project_change_log_with_Teamcity_and_Powershell/main.md

 ##Conclusion

-Our relea
 ![Release notes in Octopus Deploy](https://bekkopen.blob.core.windows.net/attachments/1fe6331c-af38-4859-a7a5-00e3885853bb "Release notes in Octopus Deploy")

-In my next blog post I will show how we use Powershell to create an email with all release notes since last production.
+It didn't take much effort to generate release notes with Teamcity and Powershell.
+My next blog will show how....